MohitGaur17/Quikk-Notes-AI/readme.md

 - Multilingual Support
 - Backend: Flask or FastAPI
 - Frontend: HTML, CSS, JS
-- DataBase (at 2nd Stage): SQLite or FireBase
+- DataBase: SQLite or FireBase
 - Highlight key terms and give a conclusion at the end
 - **Question Generation: Use NLP to ask questions from the student for brushing up the learned concepts** -->